 I believe art is a natural experience.

 There was a time in my life when I could not afford a cheap print on the wall, and my landlord would not permit a picture hole anyway.
 His favorite color in wall decor was dull gray.
 I became depressed and irritable.
-Were my children and I to have a gray life?
-Maybe, but not likely.
+Were my children and I to have a dull, gray life?

-My lesson was that I could work for myself in order to experience my life, in writing, as in visual art.
-I had taken art in high school and disappointed my art teacher by pursuing dance instead of art.
-But now dance career behind me, I returned to visual arts again with a fresh and honed mind.
-Besides covering my walls with color and thought, I believe the decision saved my life.
+I learned that I could strive, and thereby experience my life while painting and writing.
+I had studied art and writing in high school and disappointed my art teacher when I decided to pursue dance instead of painting.
+But with a dance career long behind me, I returned to painting again.
+Besides covering my walls with color, in spite of the landlord, I believe the decision saved my life.

-I paint abstracts but also more realist works, which invite the viewer into the story as a participant in the story.
+My works usually, but not always, tell a story, and I try to invite the viewer to enter into the story as a participant.
 Color, texture, dream, reality, memory; these are the neighborhoods where art lies for me.

 University of Massachusetts, Boston,